 What is Covered?

-ENERGY STAR certification is available for over 75 product categories and a variety of product types, including:
+ENERGY STAR certification is available for over 75 product categories.

 All major manufacturers offer ENERGY STAR certified products.
 Products that earn the ENERGY STAR are independently certified based on testing in EPA-recognized laboratories to deliver the energy savings promised by the label, without sacrificing performance.